Home Headquarters: Supporting Landlords to be EPA Certified

 “There are a lot of people who just don’t know how to properly address lead,” said Katie Bronson, director of community housing initiatives at Home HeadQuarters.
 “The training gives them authorization to do it and the knowledge on how to do it correctly.”

-In 2019, the Central New York Community Foundation provided Home HeadQuarters with $20,000 grant through its LeadSafeCNY initiative to support its landlord and contractor training program.
+In 2019, the Central New York Community Foundation provided Home HeadQuarters with a $20,000 grant through its LeadSafeCNY initiative to support its landlord and contractor training program.

 Perry jumped at the opportunity to enhance his building’s safety and applied for the program in 2018.
 With his newly attained certification in hand, he was able to identify the exposed lead particles in his property alongside an inspector.
 Before, he began removing all the lead from the property.